 As disclosed in Note 1 of the notes to the Company's consolidated financial statements, the Company records an estimated allowance for slow-moving and obsolete inventories to state the Company's inventories at the lower of cost or net realizable value.
 The Company relies on, among other things, past usage, sales experience, recent order and quote activity, possible alternative uses, future sales forecasts, and its strategic business plan to develop the estimate.
-As a result of management's assessment, the Company recorded an allowance for slow-moving and obsolete inventories of approximately \$5,397,000 as of September 30, 2021.
+As a result of management's assessment, the Company recorded an allowance for slow-moving and obsolete inventories of approximately \$8,192,000 as of September 30, 2022.

-Auditing management's estimate of the allowance for slow-moving and obsolete inventories, including those acquired in a business combination, involved subjective evaluation and high degree of auditor judgement due to significant assumptions involved in estimating future inventory turnover and sales.
+Auditing management's estimate of the allowance for slow-moving and obsolete inventories involved subjective evaluation and high degree of auditor judgement due to significant assumptions involved in estimating future inventory turnover and sales.